These fresh feijoa muffins are a light and easy way to use feijoas. They are delicious warm from the oven and freeze well for a year round treat.

 This feijoa muffins are a fresh and easy way to use feijoas during feijoa season.
 With a dash of lime to boost the natural tang of the feijoas and brown sugar for caramel notes.

 Either way these muffins are a tasty and delicious way to use a bunch feijoas during the season.
-And if you're looking for more ways to use your abundant crop you could try my feijoa chutney or feijoa loaf cake.
+Still got heaps of feijoas left?
+Check out my full collection of feijoa recipes including everything from feijoa chutney to feijoa loaf cake.

-Feijoas: in New Zealand during feijoa season they are of course readily available from shops, road side stalls and neighbors, assuming you don't have your own tree groaning with fruit.
-In Australia there are a couple of farms that ship interstate or you maybe able to find someone local you with trees on local buy sell swap groups.
+Feijoas: in New Zealand during feijoa season they are of course readily available from shops, roadside stalls and neighbours, assuming you don't have your own tree groaning with fruit.
+In Australia there are a couple of farms that ship interstate or you may be able to find someone local you with trees on local buy sell swap groups.

-Self raising flour: white self raising flour is best for this recipe, I haven't tried it with whole meal flour.
-You could also you all purpose flour mixed with baking powder if you prefer to make your own.
+Self raising flour: white self-raising flour is best for this recipe, I haven't tried it with whole meal flour.
+You could also use all-purpose flour mixed with baking powder if you prefer to make your own.

 Brown sugar: also known as light brown sugar, adds to the caramel notes of this recipe.
 You could use white sugar if you prefer, or experiment with dark brown sugar.

-Vegetable oil: adds some much needed fats to these muffins.
-You can try substituting with similar oils such a peanut or canola.
+Vegetable oil: adds some much-needed fats to these muffins.
+You can try substituting with similar oils such as peanut or canola.

 Eggs: I use large eggs in this recipe, approx. 55 gms each with shells before cracking.